 Interestingly, there seems to be a point somewhere around 20% correction past which a small amount of additional correction triggers some odd mode in the ECU where it dramatically limits the throttle.
 You definitely want to test to confirm that this isn't happening before finishing your controller.

 To finish this new version, I wrapped the resistors in heavy duty heat shrink tubing, and slipped a piece of a plastic zip tie inside the tube as well to stiffen the whole assembly and hopefully prevent the relatively delicate legs on the resistors from being exposed to any stress.
+The circuit diagram for this version can be found below.

 Disclaimer!
 If you attempt this yourself, please make sure you know what you are doing and are comfortable with reading wiring diagrams, soldering, and basic circuit design.
 Remember that you are messing with the link between the throttle pedal and the ECU.
 The most likely result if something goes wrong is an unresponsive throttle (which could leave you stranded), but I won't rule out the possibility of some sort of "unintended acceleration" situation if something were to short out in the controller.
 I also do not know if this will have the desired effect on a stock setup with the automatic transmission, or if it would even be applicable in that situation.